HarshXTrisha/locus_kaizen/LOAD_TEST_README.md

-# 🚀 Load Test - 80 Users with 60 Questions Each
+# 🧪 Load Testing Guide for QuestAI

-This load test simulates 80 concurrent users taking a 60-question quiz on both desktop and mobile versions of the Locus test portal.
+This load test simulates 80 concurrent users taking a 60-question quiz on both desktop and mobile versions of the QuestAI test portal.

 ## 📊 Test Configuration